Energic motoculteur 407.

 A rare beast available from 1946 in 7cv 2 stroke for the French domestic market.
-Based on the New 409, and to be 411, model concept utilising/borrowing the moteur from the R7 cv motoculteur.
+Based on the New 409, and later model to be 411, It utilised the old moteur from the R7 cv motoculteur and used the new 409’s chassis.

 Starting.
-By cord or hand crank, either direct on to the motor, located at the front of the engine.
+By cord or hand crank, either directly on to the motor, located at the front of the engine.

 Gears; 3 forward and 1 reverse.
 Enclosed transmission and reduction gears in a bath of oil.